bstaple1/MTGA_Draft_17Lands/README.md

     - For the ID field, keep the value at 0.
     - The download can take several minutes.

+- Settings: Get to the Settings window by selecting Data->Settings.
+    - Use the drop-downs to configure the second, third, and fourth columns for each of the tables (Pick, Missing, and Taken tables).

 - List Taken Cards: Get to the Taken Cards window by selecting Cards->Taken Cards.
     - This table lists the cards that were taken by the user over the course of the draft.